davy-jacquemard/wp-huawei-watch/wp-content/plugins/folders/readme.txt

 A live demo for the Folders plugin is available at <a href="https://demo.premio.io/folders/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">Premio's demo site</a>.

 == Changelog ==

+= 2.6.8 =
+Unlimited folders are now available in the free version 🎉 We've also added an option to purge all plugin's data on removal + fixed some bugs

 = 2.6.7 =
 List view folders bulk actions bug fixed